 Anna Ricklin, AICP

-Sagar Shah, PhD is Planning and Community Health Center Manager at the American Planning Association.
+Sagar Shah is a Manager of Planning and Community Health Center at the American Planning Association.
 In this role, he currently leads applied research projects connecting urban planning and public health at the APA.
-His research interest includes investigating the role planners can play in creating healthy communities with emphasis on health equity.
+Sagar’s research interest includes investigating the role planners can play in creating healthy communities with emphasis on health equity.
+In his academic and professional career, he has worked on multiple applied research, community-based research, and basic research projects.
 In addition to research, he has a passion for data analysis and teaching.
-Dr. Shah holds a PhD in Regional Development Planning from the University of Cincinnati and a Master’s degree in Planning from the University of Southern California.
+Sagar holds a PhD in Regional Development Planning from the University of Cincinnati and a Master’s degree in Planning from the University of Southern California.